keboola/indigo-ui/README.md

 Steps:

 1. Make sure everything is working as expected
 2. Prepare new version with `yarn version` command.
+Just follow instructions.
 This command should create new commit (with version change in `package.json`) and tag for you. **There's no need to change `package.json` manually or create tag manually.**
 3. Push to `master` branch - e.g `git push origin master`